grantcolley/best-stories-api/README.md

 The flow for **Best Stories Cache API** is follows:
 - First check if the cache has been populated, if yes return the required stories from the cache.
-- Second, if the cache is empty (previously cached values have expired), enter the semaphore `await SemaphoreSlim.WaitAsync()`.
+- Second, if the cache is empty (previously cached values have expired), enter the semaphore.
 - Third, double check if the cache has been poulated, if yes return the required stories from the cache.
 - Fourth, fetch the latest best stories from **Hacker News API**.
 - Fith, persist the stories to the cache, setting the expiry to `CacheExpiryInSeconds`.